 1567 Broadway, between West 46th and 47th Street

 Built in 1918 by the Shuberts, the Central Theatre has had quite the life, and several names, including the Columbia, the Gotham, and the Holiday.
 The theatre began as a Broadway venue, presenting such works as Always You, the work that marked Oscar Hammerstein II’s Broadway book writing debut.
 Beginning in 1921, the Central alternated Broadway shows with movies and burlesque, becoming strictly a movie theatre in 1956.

-When the theatre was sold in 1988, the lobby became the Roxy Deli—which itself is to become a Swarovski retail location later this Fall.
+When the theatre was sold in 1988, the lobby became the Roxy Deli—which itself became a Swarovski retail in 2017.
 The former auditorium spent time as a disco—Club USA—but is now part of the W Hotel at the corner of West 47th Street and Broadway.

 3. Hammerstein’s Theatre – Now the Ed Sullivan Theater